 Top 3 Cons of ButcherBox Organic Meat Delivery Service:

 - Frozen Meat: The meat arrives frozen (pros and cons to this.)
-And sometimes the meat arrives unfrozen, aka damaged.
+And occasionally, the meat arrives unfrozen, aka damaged.
 More about this later.

 - Their Grass-fed Beef is Not Local.
-It sourced out of the US.
+It is sourced out of the US.
 Explanation below.

-If that’s enough for you, you can click here to get a free uncured sugar free bacon for life when you sign up for ButcherBox!
+If that's enough for you, you can click here to get an HH-exclusive offer when you sign up for ButcherBox!
 If you still need more info, keep reading my friend!

 Delivery Options: Choosing Your Box